Author has written 16 stories for Sonic the Hedgehog, and Twilight.

 I am Lord Kelvin, Your local writer as critic.

-I've joined the site eight years ago.
-Back then Sonic the Hedgehog had less than five thousand fictions, Twilight did not exist, script format was allowed and the site was constantly having power outages.
+I've joined the site more than ten years ago.
+Back then Sonic the Hedgehog had just under 3500 fics, Twilight did not exist, script format was allowed and the site was constantly having power outages.
 Though, things changed since then...all but one.

-This domain can really spoil a person!
-The amount of encouragement most reviewers can give is simply poisonous.
+This place can really spoil a person!
+The amount of encouragement most reviewers can give is incredible.
 It makes the writer feel on top of the world, to a point he or she stops dreaming about improvement.
 Admittedly, my writing took a downturn during the first year.
 With so many popular stories bearing close to no common sense, and the number of readable examples incredibly low, it’s really easy to mess up.
-That, and the fact most young teens like to go "whee", and stare at steaming cups of coffee.
+That, and the fact young teens like to go "whee," and stare at steaming cups of coffee.